 What Should I Use 12 Uncoated Card Stock For?

 As with all digital printing we use a dry polymer based toner, which sits on top of the stock instead of soaking into the stock like a traditional ink.
-So using full/heavy coverage will cause the stock to look slightly shinny and will give a similar appear to a coated stock.
+So using full/heavy coverage will cause the stock to look slightly shiny and will give a similar appearance to a coated stock.
 We recommend the uncoated stock for artwork that uses minimal ink coverage and allow the stock to show through.
 If using solid fills and heavy coverage, the C2S is probably going to be a better option.

 What Is The Difference Between Digital Toner And Offset Ink?